telatin/IoHeat/workshop/README.md

 We well make a "digital die" :game_die:: when we rotate the Raspberry and put the LED matrix in vertical position, we will display a random number from 1 to 6.
 To do this we need to be able to code in Python and interact with the accelerometer to get the position of the Raspberry in the space, and to print a number on the screen.

+:bulb: We already configured the Raspberries for the workshop.
+Should you wish to try at home, read how to [install the required packages](setup.md).

 ## Getting started with Python

 We will use a programming language called Python for our workshop, mainly because it's incredibly useful in data science (and bioinformatics).
 A nice bonus is that is quite simple.